djmattyg007/dlproxy/README.md

 ## Requirements

 - Python 3 with SQLite support
-- A reasonably up-to-date version of requests (as of August 2021)
+- A reasonably up-to-date version of the `requests` library (as of August 2021)

 ## Running the server